wazo-platform/dahdi-linux/README.md

     the patch with `quilt refresh`
   * Repeat the last step until all patches have been refreshed
 * Commit and push

+When updating the version of DAHDI, you should also check if new firmwares for DAHDI cards have been released.
+If so, you should also update the firmwares in xivo-fetchfw.